danielgtaylor/sdt/README.md

 2. Should `nil` results from interpolation be rendered in the final output?
 Example: `name: ${name}` and what if `name` is `nil`?

 3. Support for constants?
 Values that should always be present in the params that can contain complex and reusable data for the template?

+4. Ability to sort `$for` loop output based on some expr?